SIOCODE-Open/perfect-micro-services/README.md

 If everything works, we should see the response `{"result":3}`.

-Moving on, our next order of business is to create a simple _client library_ for this micro-service, and write a _test_ for it.
+Moving on, our next order of business is to create a simple _client library_ for this microservice, and write a _test_ for it.

 ## The first client and test